-From the Facebook data breaches to 20 million lost CBA customer records, widespread data abuse has sparked the need for reform.
+From the Facebook data breaches to 20 million lost Commonwealth Bank of Australia customer records, widespread data abuse has sparked the need for reform.

 The EU’s General Data Protection Regulation (“GDPR”) which sets out new accountability and governance requirements around data privacy standards.
 Effective from 25 May 2018, the GDPR covers the protection of personal data of EU individuals including the processing and free movement of their data.